Used Car: 2011 Kia Optima Hybrid Review

 The 2011 Kia Optima Hybrid has a four-cylinder engine, electric motor and six-speed automatic transmission.
 Keyless entry, a power driver’s seat, automatic headlights, push-button start, a backup camera, a cooled glove box, Microsoft’s voice-activated UVO infotainment system, Bluetooth, satellite radio and a USB port came standard on the Optima Hybrid, while an option package included features like heated front and rear seats, leather upholstery, navigation and an upgraded stereo.
 Safety features include six airbags, anti-lock brakes, electronic stability control and traction control.

 The 2011 Toyota Camry Hybrid has a high reliability rating, but its fuel economy is topped by the 2011 Optima Hybrid.
 When the Camry Hybrid was new, reviewers liked its quiet, comfortable ride and they said it drove remarkably similar to a gas-only Camry.
 Like the Optima Hybrid, the Camry Hybrid has a spacious cabin and intuitive controls.

-The 2011 Ford Fusion Hybrid beats the Optima Hybrid with better combined fuel economy estimates, and it also earns a much higher reliability score.
+The 2011 Ford Fusion Hybrid beats the Optima Hybrid with better combined fuel economy estimates.
 Additionally, test drivers liked the Fusion Hybrid’s high-quality, comfortable interior and driving experience, which is similar to the gas-only Fusion.